MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

 5. When the scan is successful, the object will have a green overlay.

+    > [!NOTE]
+    > Objects that have moved or are moving may cause variable accuracy.
+If you have issues with object detection and content alignment, try clearing the mesh and all holograms.
+To do this, on HoloLens, go to **Settings** > **System** > **Holograms** > **Remove all holograms**.
+This will clear the location of all holograms placed in your world, not just the object anchor.

 6. If this is your first time scanning the object, select **Confirm** or **Rescan**.
-If the object has been scanned previously, the guide will be successfully anchored to the object anchor and will automatically open the first step of the guide.
+If the object has been scanned previously, the guide will be successfully anchored to the object anchor.
+HoloLens automatically goes to the first step of the guide.

 > [!TIP]
 > You can re-align holographic content that might seem offset from the real world (for example, a rectangle that should be highlighting a tool, but is floating in the air away from the tool bench).
 When using an object anchor, a good way to control hologram offset is to test alignment by placing arrows from the 3D toolkit at key points on either ends of the object (for example, a corner or button).
 If the arrows are not aligned to the target object, you may need to tap the **Anchor** button to rescan.

-> [!NOTE]
-> Objects that have moved or are moving may cause variable accuracy.
-If you have issues with object detection and content alignment, try clearing the mesh and all holograms.
-To do this, on HoloLens, go to **Settings** > **System** > **Holograms** > **Remove all holograms**.
-This will clear the location of all holograms placed in your world, not just the object anchor.

 ## Anchor a guide by using a QR code anchor

 1. Put on your HoloLens, and stand about two feet in front of the QR code anchor.